 In the United States, salvia can be purchased in smoke shops in states where the plant is legal.
 Salvia can also be purchased and sold online and shipped to your home.
 Buying salvia online, however, can come with its own share of risks.
 Before purchasing online, it’s important to find whether or not it’s legal to do so in your state or country.

 Buying salvia can be a tricky process—the herb is largely unregulated in most places where it is legal, making it difficult to ensure the safety and integrity of salvia products.
 In Mexico, the herb can be foraged in the wild.
 But, in other parts of the world, salvia comes from small to medium-scale cultivators.

 Some small businesses also ship salvia plants and seeds to legal U.S. states.
-But, before you buy, it’s always recommended to check reviews and contact the supplier to ensure that you’re purchasing from a safe and reliable source.
+Yet, salvia seeds can be hard to come by; the plant doesn’t produce seeds often, and most salvia plants are sold as cuttings.
+Before buying, it’s always recommended to check reviews and contact the supplier to ensure you’re purchasing from a safe and reliable source.
 If a supplier offers to ship plants or seeds to a region that outlaws the plant, consider it risky.